00 / CLI and MCP source control for agents.

 Run-linked by construction

-Every agent commit carries a signed Run-Id and Wake-Id trailer, stamped by the Bitter CLI at commit time.
-The chain from wake packet to diff to verification is a property of the commit itself — not a database the server has to keep in sync.
+Every agent commit should carry a signed Run-Id and Wake-Id trailer, stamped by the Bitter CLI at commit time.
+The chain from wake packet to diff to verification belongs with the source-custody record, not only with a dashboard that can drift.

 The run is the review unit

 A single run can produce one commit or forty, across one repo or three.
-Instead of forcing that into a pull request, BitterGit groups commits by the run that made them.
+Instead of forcing that into a pull request first, BitterGit groups commits by the run that made them.
 Accept, revert, or supersede at the run level.
-PR theater, retired.

 Boring git underneath

-Clone, push, pull, branch, tag, blame, log — they all work the way you already know.
-The provenance is a trailer on the commit, not a new protocol to learn.
-Any git client can read a BitterGit repo.
+Clone, push, pull, branch, tag, blame, log — the product boundary stays Git-compatible.
+The provenance is source-custody metadata around the commit, not a new version-control language.

 Wake the agent.
 Capture the change.
 Review the run.

-The plaintext of the work lives between the wake packet that asked for it and the run that produced it.
-Everything in between is signed, verified, and visible.
+The work lives between the wake packet that asked for it and the run that produced it.
+BitterGit's job is to keep that source-custody chain visible enough to verify, accept, revert, or repair.

 01